flaneurette/tiny-shop/README.md

 - edit: /resources/php/header.inc.php, to adjust appropiate (security) headers.
 By default, it shows all PHP errors.
 - edit: /inventory/site.json for site configurations.
 - edit: /payment/paypal/paypal.json and edit your paypal information.

+# administration
+The administration is only used to upload and convert CSV to JSON through the website.
+(It is not required to use it.)
+- edit: /administration/.htaccess, generate a .htpasswd and add your IP.

 N.B.
 TinyShop expect the default webshop folder to be /shop/